civetweb/civetweb/docs/UserManual.md

 The time is specified in seconds.
 If this configuration is not set, or set to -1, no `Strict-Transport-Security` header will be sent.
-For values <-1 and values >31622400, the behavior is undefined.
+For values <-1 and values >31622400, the behaviour is undefined.

 ### decode\_url `yes`
 URL encoded request strings are decoded in the server, unless it is disabled